Alfresco/docs-alfresco/process-automation/latest/model/connectors/aws.md

 file.content.reference.directory.path=${ACT_TEMPORARY_FOLDER}
 ```

-For extracting the content of the file when it is not in plain text, the existing [tika transformer](https://github.com/Alfresco/alfresco-transform-core/tree/master/alfresco-transform-tika) is consumed by the connector via http request.
+For extracting the content of the file when it is not in plain text, the existing [Tika transformer](https://github.com/Alfresco/alfresco-transform-core/tree/master/alfresco-transform-tika) is consumed by the connector via http request.
 Use the `ats.transformer.tika.wait` property to set whether the APA connector should wait until the Tika transformer request is complete before consuming another message from Spring Cloud Stream.

 ```bash
 ats.transformer.tika.url=http://tika.aae/transform